 In 2013 at the World Wine Exhibition in London, organized by famous wine critics M. Bettane and Th.
 Desseauve, Kolonist wines signed in to the TOP three wines in the Wine Premier nomination.

-Kolonist wines were awarded with honorary title “Commended” by the judges of one of the most influential competition “International Wine Challenge” which takes place annually in London: in December 2015 Cabernet Merlot 2013 received the award, in May 2018 - Shardone «Haut de gamme» 2016 and in May 2019 - Cabernet Merlot LX.
+Kolonist wines were awarded with honorary title "Commended" by the judges of one of the most influential competition "International Wine Challenge" which takes place annually in London: in December 2015 Cabernet Merlot 2013 received the award, in May 2018 - Shardone «Haut de gamme» 2016 and in May 2019 - Cabernet Merlot LX.

 In 2017 Kolonist wines were represented to the best 12 British wines journalists and experts.
 The sparkling wine by the classical method of champagnization – Bisser – was represented for the first time.
 All wines were highly estimated and recognized.

 Kolonist creates a brand of Ukrainian wine, making two wines from Ukrainian grape varieties: Sukholymanskyi white and Odeskyi black.

 The winery focuses its attention on high-quality dry wines as well as produces semi-dry and sweet wines.
 Kolonist produces approximately 280 000 bottles per year, which allows to pay more attention to the quality of wine and adopt new technologies and innovations.